WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ## Authentication of a DID

-Note: This flow describes a _relying party_ authenticating the DID of an _identity owner_.
+This generic flow describes a _relying party_ authenticating the DID of an _identity owner_.

 1. Determine which DID requires authentication (THE_DID).
 1. Resolve THE_DID to THE_DID_DOCUMENT using a DID resolver that implements the DID Method Specification relevant to THE_DID.